Long-time Asymptotics for Nonlinear Growth-fragmentation Equations: The Prion Equation: Existence of Periodic Solutions

-But $\psi'(p_0)>0$ because $\psi$ is concave and increasing on a neighbourhood of $p_0,$ so necessarily $a'(p_0)>0.$ This proves the existence of a periodic solution $(V,W,Q)$ to System~\eqref{eq:systODE4} for a paramter $p\geq p_0$ close to $p_0.$ Then the functions $V(t)$ and $Q(t)\,\U(W(t),x)$ are periodic and solution to System~\eqref{eq:prionoscill}. \end{proof}
+But $\psi'(p_0)>0$ because $\psi$ is concave and increasing on a neighbourhood of $p_0,$ so necessarily $a'(p_0)>0.$ This proves the existence of a periodic solution $(V,W,Q)$ to System~\eqref{eq:systODE4} for a parameter $p\geq p_0$ close to $p_0.$ Then the functions $V(t)$ and $Q(t)\,\U(W(t),x)$ are periodic and solve System~\eqref{eq:prionoscill}. \end{proof}

-The question to know if such a periodic solution is stable is difficult, even for the reduced dynamic~\eqref{eq:systODE4}.
-Nevertheless we give in Figure~\ref{fig:oscillations_prion} evidences that it should be the case.
-This simulation is made with parameters and a function $f$ satisfying Assumption~\eqref{as:fandgprion}, for a value of parameter $p>p_0.$ It seems to indicate that the periodic solution persists for $p$ away from $p_0.$

 \